 Michael Halminski began photographing the beaches, waters, and forests of the Atlantic maritime environment in 1973 when he moved to Hatteras Island, North Carolina.
-His work is marked by his skill as an artist and by his intimate knowledge of the people, animals, and landscapes of the string of barrier islands known as the Outer Banks.
+His work is marked by his skill as an artist and an intimate knowledge of the people, wildlife, and landscapes of the string of barrier islands known as the Outer Banks.

-Although most of his work has been shot on Hatteras Island, Mike’s portfolio also includes images from his travels to coasts and rainforests of Costa Rica.
-For two winters he worked as an oysterman on a sailing skipjack in the Chesapeake Bay, where he compiled a pictorial record of this vanishing industry.
+Although most of his work has been shot on Hatteras Island, Mike’s portfolio also includes images from his travels to rainforests of Costa Rica.
+For two winters he worked as an oysterman on Virginia W, a sailing skipjack in the Chesapeake Bay, where he compiled a pictorial record of a vanishing industry.

-His work has appeared in numerous publications in over 40 countries, including Newsweek, The Washington Post, Christian Science Monitor, Southern Living, Coastwatch, VSD Magazine Paris and Harcourt Publishing in Australia.
+His work has appeared in numerous publications in over 40 countries, including Newsweek, The Washington Post, Coastwatch, VSD Magazine Paris and Harcourt Publishing in Australia.
 For five years, he was a regular columnist for Mariners Weather Log, published by the U.S. Department of Commerce, National Oceanic and Atmospheric Administration.
-Mike has also worked as an assistant to National Geographic and Magnum photographer David Alan Harvey on various assignments.
+Mike has also worked as an assistant to former National Geographic photographer David Alan Harvey on various assignments.

-His work has been used by The Nature Conservancy, North Carolina Coastal Federation, National Park Service and U.S. Fish and Wildlife Service.
+His work has been used by The Nature Conservancy, North Carolina Coastal Federation, National Park Service, North Carolina Sea Grant and U.S. Fish and Wildlife Service.
 From 1983 up until 2000, he was instrumental in saving the historic Chicamacomico Lifesaving Station, a complex of buildings on Hatteras Island that date back to 1874.
-Mike is proud to have served on the North Carolina Aquarium at Roanoke Island Advisory Committee for 23 years and 8 years as chairman.
-He is represented by SuperStock, Inc., a Jacksonville, Florida based stock agency, and has been a resident of Hatteras Island for over 40 years, where he manages his photography gallery, archives and makes his prints.